 An example of this in use would be:

 -- SQL Server -- passing the string as a variable DECLARE @String1 varchar(10) SET @String1 = 'This is a String' SELECT SUBSTRING(@String1, 6, 4) -- passing a column name as a string SELECT SUBSTRING(Telephone, 5, 3) FROM Customers -- passing a literal string value SELECT SUBSTRING('25/03/2007', 4, 2) As UKMonth

-In other databases the SUBSTRING function is known as something else as detailed below.
+In other databases, the SUBSTRING function is known under a different name as detailed below.
 Note for the databases listed below, the NumberOfCharacters parameter can be optionally omitted to return all characters after the specified StartPosition.